This NOFO is Closed for New Applications

 1. Address to Request Application Package

 Application materials are provided throughout this announcement.
 Appendices will be made available in user/printer friendly format and may be found on the Division of Mental Health web site.
+Additional copies may be obtained by contacting the Department at the email address below.

 Each applicant must have access to the internet.
 The Department's web site will contain information regarding the NOFO and materials necessary for submission.
 Questions and answers will also be posted on the Department's website as described later in this announcement.
 It is the responsibility of each applicant to monitor that web site and comply with any instructions or requirements relating to the NOFO.